fasterize/olodum/README.md

 Modules installation
 -----------------
-Olodum should be used and installed globally (npm install without sudo will fail)
+Olodum should be used and installed globally

-    sudo npm install olodum -g
+    [sudo] npm install olodum -g

-Sorry, installation fails with this method :-(
-Will be fixed in the next release

 Supported env
 ------------